Quantization robustness from dense representations of sparse functions in high-capacity kernel associative memory: Experimental Validation

 \section{Experimental Validation}

-The theoretical analysis in the previous section proposed a dualistic nature of the KLR representation: a bimodal structure in the parameter space and a sparse influence in the input space.
-In this section, we provide further experimental evidence to validate these theoretical claims.
+The theoretical analysis in the previous section proposed a dual structure of the KLR representation: a bimodal structure in parameter space and sparse influence in the input space.
+In this section, we provide further experimental evidence supporting these theoretical interpretations.